-Faculty members across disciplines have developed cases based on their expertise and research in the media industry.
-Below are excerpts of recent media cases written for courses at Columbia Business School.
+Faculty members across disciplines have developed cases based on their expertise and research in the media and technology industries.
+Below are excerpts of recent media and technology cases written for courses at Columbia Business School.
 A number of these cases are available through the Columbia CaseWorks program.

 Native Advertising: Innovation or Trendy Trap?